DavidAtCupra/Data_Scientist_Dog_Breed_Classifier/README.md

 This project was developed as part of the **Udacity Data Scientist Nanodegree** program.
 Special thanks to:
 - **Udacity** for the dataset and starter code.
-- **Kaggle and ImageNet** for the dog images and pre-trained ResNet50 model.
+- **Standford University and ImageNet** for the dog images and pre-trained ResNet50 model.
 - **OpenCV** for Haar cascade face detection.
 - **TensorFlow / Keras** for model training support.